Risør (town): History

 Risør played a role in the Napoleonic Wars from 1807 to 1814, when Denmark–Norway took France's side, and therefore became the enemy of Norway's most important trading-partner: Great Britain.
 (It is from this period that Henrik Ibsen took his subject, when he created his famous poem Terje Vigen.)
-It was south of Risør, at Lyngør (now in the neighboring Tvedestrand municipality) that several British warships, headed by of the English Royal Navy pursued and sank the last major vessel and the pride of Norway: the frigate HDMS Najaden.
+It was south of Risør, at Lyngør (now in the neighboring Tvedestrand Municipality) that several British warships, headed by of the English Royal Navy pursued and sank the last major vessel and the pride of Norway: the frigate HDMS Najaden.

 On 1 January 1838, the new formannskapsdistrikt law came into effect, granting each parish and town in Norway the rights to have a self-governing council.
 Thus, Risør was a small town with its own town council to run it.

 Risør was almost wiped off the map in 1861.
 A great fire swept across the small town leaving just 85 houses and the 1647 Risør Church.
 The entire road network was re-worked after the fire to remove the small streets and alleys and have wider roads that are there today.
 The town was redesigned and rebuilt and today it presents a positive impression of a well kept town with white, wooden houses.
 White was chosen because it was an expensive paint and they residents wanted to give an expression of prosperity.
 Still today, most houses have white paint, although some have other colors on the sides and back of their houses.

 By the second half of the 19th century, over 100 sailing vessels were based at their home port in Risør and more than 1,000 sailors called Risør home.
 The transition to steamships and the economic damage of World War I, however, destroyed Risør's shipping industry.

-On 1 January 1901, an area of the neighboring municipality of Søndeled (population: 658) was transferred to the city, greatly expanding Risør.
+On 1 January 1901, an area of the neighboring Søndeled Municipality (population: 658) was transferred into the town, greatly expanding Risør.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the town of Risør (population: 3,002) and the entire municipality of Søndeled (population: 3,134) were merged to form a new, much larger municipality of Risør, with the town being the administrative centre.
+On 1 January 1964, the town of Risør (population: 3,002) was merged with Søndeled Municipality (population: 3,134) to form a much larger Risør Municipality, with the urban town of Risør being the administrative centre of the large municipality.